Select Page

 2. A third party, such as a conservation group, may lead a restoration project for an owner, for which they will work to provide the necessary matching funds (at least 50% of the total amount) from non-federal sources.

-Chimney owners who are located in Manitoba should first contact the Manitoba Chimney Swift Initiative who has a specific way of funding chimney restoration projects in this province.
+Chimney owners in Manitoba should contact the Manitoba Chimney Swift Initiative before applying here, as they have a specific chimney restoration program for the province.

 Eligible restoration projects

-Repair work on the structure must be done in such a way as not to alter the characteristics that make it suitable for the Chimney Swift.
-The repair of a chimney should meet the following criteria:
+Maintaining the site for Chimney Swifts: repair work on the structure must be done in such a way as not to alter the characteristics that make it suitable for the Chimney Swift.
+The repair of a structure should meet the following criteria:

-• If the repair work involves reducing the height of the chimney, a final height (the distance from the rooftop where the chimney emerges to the top of the chimney) of at least 2 m should be maintained.
+• If the repair work involves reducing the height of the structure, it will maintain a final height (the distance from the rooftop where the chimney emerges to the top of the chimney) of at least 2 m.

-• The interior of the chimney will retain a rough or porous surface (made of brick, stone or concrete).
+• The chimney interior will retain a rough or porous surface (made of brick, stone or concrete).
+The project must not involve the installation of a metal liner.

-• The chimney opening will not be obstructed by a screen, cap or spark arrestor.
+• The restoration will not obstruct the chimney opening with a screen, cap or spark arrestor.

 Eligible costs

-All costs associated with the repair are eligible for 1:1 matched support and these include, but are not limited to chimney assessment, materials, and labour costs.
+All costs associated with the repair are eligible for 1:1 matched support, including but are not limited to chimney assessment, materials, and labour costs.

 Submitting a funding proposal